FlorianMielke/Zeitgeist-Legacy/README.md

 # Zeitgeist

-A small swifty wrapper around `Date` and other `Foundation` stuff.
+Provides some handy helper around  `Foundation`, like `Date` and others.
 Somewhat inspired by Ruby on Rails 🤷‍♂️.